W. H. Sammis Power Plant: History

 The power plant includes a four-lane tunnel for State Route 7, constructed in 1982 at a cost of $27 million.
 The road goes under the baghouse structure.
 FirstEnergy assumed operations of Sammis after the former operator, Ohio Edison merged with Centerior in 1997.

 Due to low wholesale power prices in 2012 exacerbated by the supply of natural gas, FirstEnergy temporarily idled Sammis.

 FirstEnergy announced in July 2016 that it would retire its four oldest units of Sammis in 2020 due to increasing costs and market forces.
 Only 1,500 MW from three units would remain generating electricity.
 FirstEnergy Solutions had announced in August 2018 that they will shut down the three remaining units at Sammis by June 2022.
 FirstEnergy Solutions blamed the wholesale market system, which PJM Interconnection operates on, for not relying on coal and nuclear plants.
 Murray Energy, a supplier of coal for Sammis, floated the possibility of buying the plant and to continue operating it.
 Ultimately, the retirements of the final three units were rescinded in July 2019 when the State of Ohio passed and signed into law a subsidy to support FirstEnergy Solutions' Perry Nuclear Generating Station and Davis–Besse Nuclear Power Station.
 However, the bill itself was a part of a public corruption scheme revealed by the United States Department of Justice (DOJ) in July 2020.

 Energy Harbor announced in March 2022 that it would close Units 5, 6, and 7 by June 2023.
+The plants then officially closed a month earlier than expected on May 3, 2023.